millefalcon/TrioIRC/README.md

 ## Acknowledgments

-* Thanks to [twisted](https://github.com/twisted/twisted) for getting me started on making IRC bots and the code that parses the data.
+* Thanks to [twisted](https://github.com/twisted/twisted) for getting me started in writing IRC bots and the code that parses the data.
 * Thanks to [Henry](https://github.com/henry232323), whose [trioyoyo](https://github.com/henry232323/trioyoyo) implementation for inspiration.
 * Thanks to [Nathaniel J. Smith] (https://github.com/njsmith) for the [trio](https://github.com/python-trio/trio), his help and insights.